WorldHealthOrganization/open-source-communication-channel/docs/guidance/starting_open_source_project.md

 <br>

-> 💡 **Hint:** If you wanted to contribute to an open source project, what would make it easier for you?
+> 💡 **Hint:** If you wanted to contribute to an open source project, what practices would make it easier for you?
 Apply the same to encourage your community to contribute to your work.

 <br>